 If your employer refuses to record your incident, write down the details of what happened and send it to them in a letter or email whilst retaining a copy for yourself.

-Am I responsible for the injury at work or is my employer?
+Am I responsible for the injury at work or my employer?

-Your employer has a ‘duty of care’ to you and MUST take all reasonable steps possible to protect your health and safety whilst at work – including ALL spaces or locations where you are required to work as a part of your job.
+Your employer has a duty of care to you and must take all reasonable steps possible to protect your health and safety while at work.
+This includes all spaces or locations where you are required to work as a part of your job.

-At the same time all employees also have a legal duty to take care of their own safety.
+At the same time, all employees also have a legal duty to take care of their own safety.
 Therefore, if you were purposefully risking your safety, such as by messing around with equipment or operating the forklift under the influence of drugs or alcohol, the responsibility may lie with you.